andrejw27/genomic-data-representations-for-hgt-detection/README.md

 **Steps**:

-* change the filename to either benbow, islandpick, gicluster, or rvm to transform each data set
+* change the value for `--filename` to either `benbow, islandpick, gicluster, or rvm` to transform each data set

 ```
-python transform_data.py --filename benbow
+python transform_data.py --filename "benbow"
 ```

 ---